Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 ### Built-in HTML5 Number Validation

 Input elements of Html have a special attribute called `type`.
-This attribute tells the browser what type of input are we expecting from the user, whether it is textual (the default), numeric, boolean etc. We can specify this attribute by using thr `withType` property.
+This attribute tells the browser what type of input are we expecting from the user, whether it is textual (the default), numeric, boolean etc. We can specify this attribute by using the `withType` property.
 To tell the browser that the `Html.input` element is expecting a number from the user, we can specify it as follows:
 ```fsharp {highlight: [2]}
 Html.input [
   prop.withType.number